- How are you strategically allocating your budget/resources to deal with the growing scourge of hacks and data breaches?

-- Self-publishing my book with Partridge Africa, obviously under an author-name and focused on empowerment one's self in the face of diversity.
+- Self-publishing my book with Partridge Africa, under an author-name.
+The content is focused on empowerment of one’s self in the face of diversity.

-- Being apart of the coaching program for woman, when I worked at Absa and guiding young graduates in their first year of working.
-Two of the ladies are coached are now Senior members of PWC.
+- I formed part of the woman's coaching program when I was employed at Absa and had the privilege of guiding young women in their first year of working.
+The learnings for myself and watching the growth of the ladies humbled me.
+Two of the ladies are now coached by Senior members of PWC.

 Why are internal threats oftentimes more successful than external threats?

 - Insiders have knowledge on the type of controls, monitoring and the business process that institutes follow, coupled with credentials, an insider processing a transaction in a normal cause of business or downloading malicious content is going to be difficult to identify unless behaviour analytics, operational controls like the 3 eye principle are in place.